Do Traditional Banks Offer Online Payday Loans?

 As I mentioned earlier, some of the largest national banks no longer offer direct deposit loans because of public outcry.
 Other banks such as Fifth Third initially stopped offering cash advance loans.
 But once the outcry died down they rolled out a new product.
 The new service is less harmful than what the traditional short term lender offer.
 From what I understand this program is still being rolled out so it will be interesting to see how different it is from a normal cash advance loan.
 More and more banks are rolling out new products that function much like the direct deposit installment loans they used to offer.
 These “loan products” are still being formulated, but it’s likely they will be similar to how a traditional online loan functions.
 With that, cash advances and car title loans still serve a purpose.
 We know there’s always a need for these types of direct lender payday loans.
 Many consumers have bad credit and don’t have the credit score or lending history to be eligible for a traditional bank offered loan.
 It’s ironic that the big banks initially got a pass on their “direct deposit loan” program.
 Only because they called them something different and didn’t call them high interest loans.

-You can still get a direct lender payday loan at some banks and credit unions!
+You can still get a direct lender payday loan from some banks and credit unions!